-CONFIDENT HOME REMODELERS is a New Jersey-based home remodeling company focussing on interior and exterior renovations, including additions, kitchens, bathrooms, hardwood floors, windows and doors, etc. Our NJ Division of Consumer Affairs License # is 13VH04601200.
-We are a member of the New Jersey Better Business Bureau, and we have no complaints registered.
-We have lots of referrals from satisfied customers.
+CONFIDENT HOME REMODELERS is a New Jersey-based home remodeling company focussing on interior and exterior renovations, including additions, kitchens, bathrooms, hardwood floors, windows and doors, etc.

-I have the Service-Magic Seal of Approval.
+I have the Service-Magic Seal of Approval, plus many referral letters in their system.

 Our business plan is to provide absolute high-quality workmanship at very reasonable pricing.
 We can do this by having very little overhead, and by supervising the jobsites myself instead of hiring someone for that.